June 24, 2026 - 5 min

 What This Looks Like in Practice

-One recent sprint involved an enterprise product and engineering organisation struggling with slow product discovery workflows.
+The enterprise company completed the Agentic Sprint that involved a product and engineering team struggling with slow product discovery workflows.

 And the bottleneck wasn’t engineering.

-Senior product managers were losing time chasing context across Jira, Confluence, and Teams threads before features could even enter development.
+Senior product managers were losing time chasing context across Jira, Confluence, and Teams threads with the business department before features could even enter development.

 Each feature request took an average of 11 days to move from raw request to approved specification.

-Q built a Knowledge & BA Agent integrated directly into the client’s existing tooling.
+Q built a Knowledge & BA Agent integrated directly into the client’s existing tooling with agent drafting full specification + human gate.

 The result: